bjma/cruzhacks-challenge/README.md

 # CruzHacks Frontend Challenge :bulb:
-This project was made for [CruzHack's frontend technical challenge](https://github.com/CruzHacks/cruzhacks-organizer-challenges) for their engineering team, built using **React.js** and **MaterialUI**.
+This project was made for [CruzHack's frontend technical challenge](https://github.com/CruzHacks/cruzhacks-organizer-challenges) for their engineering team application, built using **React.js** and **MaterialUI**.

 ## Running the project :rocket: